 - No or mitigated risk of serious physical harm to those providing service

-- Referred to the program by a SW LHIN Care Coordinator
+- Referred to the program by an HCCSS Care Coordinator

 This program does not provide an attendant to stay in the home 24 hours per day.